 Governing Law: The manner in which annual, independent, financial audits shall be conducted, which shall employ generally accepted accounting principles, and the manner in which audit exceptions and deficiencies shall be resolved to the satisfaction of the chartering authority.
-Education Code Section 47605(b)(5)(1).
+Education Code Section $47605(\wp)(5)(1)$.

-An annual independent financial audit of the books and records of Pacific Collegiate School will be conducted as required by Education Code Sections 47605(b)(5)(I) and 47605(m).
+An annual independent financial audit of the books and records of Pacific Collegiate School will be conducted as required by Education Code Sections 47605(£)(5)(I) and 47605(m).
 The books and records of Pacific Collegiate School will be kept in accordance with generally accepted accounting principles and, as required by applicable law, the audit will employ generally accepted accounting procedures.
 The audit shall be conducted in accordance with applicable provisions within the California Code of Regulations governing audits of charter schools as published in the State Controllers K-12 Audit Guide.

-The PCS Finance committee will select an independent auditor through a request for proposal format.
-The auditor will have, at a minimum, a CPA and educational institution audit experience and approved by the State Controller on its published list as an educational audit provider.
+The PCS Finance Committee, consistent with its Charter, is responsible for contracting and overseeing the independent audit.
+The PCS Finance Committee will select an independent auditor through a request for proposal format.
+The auditor will have, at a minimum, a CPA and educational institution finance and audit experience and approved by the State Controller on its published list as an educational audit provider.
 To the extent required under applicable federal law, the audit scope will be expanded to include items and processes specified in applicable Office of Management and Budget Circulars.